sileod/xpflow/README.md

 #### Random search

-You can perform a random search by using lengthy lists of possible values and then randomly sampling experiments.
+You can perform a random search by using lengthy lists of possible values and then randomly discarding parameter combinations.

 ```python
 class random_search(Xp):